djsudduth/keep-it-markdown/README.md

 If you had Python 2 installed already you may need to type 'python3' instead of just 'python' for the rest of these steps to use version 3.7+.

 #### Step 2:
 Download this project's zip file into any new directory of you choice.
-Select the 'Code' button on this page and 'Download ZIP'.
+Select the green **'Code'** button near the top center of this page and 'Download ZIP'.
 Unzip the files within your chosen directory.

 #### Step 3:
 Start your command prompt, shell or terminal, find your download directory and run